 Remixed photographic fiction.

 Being visually impaired, getting things ‘right in camera’ as so many photography publications, websites, writers and ‘experts’ advise you to do, is not an option.
-I am blind in one eye, and have no lens (Aphakia), a damaged retina, damaged iris and a permanently dilated pupil in the other, which all means that I have a high sensitivity to light.
-Attempting to hold an iPhone (my camera of choice) and a pocket magnifier whilst trying to capture scenes in the street is an ongoing technical challenge as well as being a physically uncomfortable process.
-A further issue is the occurrence of ‘after image’ (where a partial image or shape in bright light stays in my visual field for longer than it should).
+I am blind in one eye, and have no lens (Aphakia), a damaged retina, damaged iris and a permanently dilated pupil (Mydriasis) in the other, which all means that I have a high sensitivity to light.
+Attempting to hold an iPhone (my camera of choice) and a pocket magnifier whilst trying to capture scenes in the street is an ongoing technical challenge and a physically uncomfortable process.
+A further issue for me is ‘after image’ (where a partial image or shape in bright light stays in my visual field for longer than it should).
 I catch glimpses and fragments of passing events in my limited peripheral vision.
 Did it actually happen?
 Was it just a shadow, a reflection on a window or a trick of the light?
 This is all in addition to the permanent visual noise that floats across my eyes like grain on a VHS tape.
 I have learned how to deal with the limitations and I devised a new approach.

 My background is in the independent music industry and cut–up / remix culture has always fascinated me with the skill of adding samples, layers and disparate elements to create completely new works.
 I have taken this method into my own visual style by curating imagery from the scenes and passing moments that I capture and combine these with processed sections from found photographs that have resonated with me on a graphic level.
 The end result is equal parts chance and intention where the story that is emerging suggests new threads as I add the disparate elements together.